angular/angular-bazel-example/README.md

 - **Sass**: we use Sass for all styling.
 Angular components import Sass files, and these are built by Bazel as independent processes calling the modern Sass compiler (written in Dart).
 - **Material design**: see `src/material` where we collect the material modules we use.
 - **Redux-style state management**: see `src/reducers` where we use the [NgRx Store](https://ngrx.io/guide/store).
 - **Lazy loading**: in production mode, the application is served in chunks.
+Run `ng serve --prod`
+- **Differential loading**: in production mode, we load a pair of `<script>` tags.
+Modern browsers will load code in the ES2015 syntax, which is smaller and requires fewer polyfills.
+Older browsers will load ES5 syntax.
 - **Docker**: see below where we package up the production app for deployment on Kubernetes.

 ## Installation